mlpack/mlpack/doc/user/methods/adaboost.md

  * `ab.Train(data, labels, numClasses)`
  * `ab.Train(data, labels, numClasses, maxIterations, tolerance)`
    - **Train model using default weak learner parameters.**
-   - If hyperparameters are not specified, default values are used.
+   - If hyperparameters are not specified here, and have not been otherwise set, default values are used.
    - `labels` should be a vector of length `data.n_cols`, containing values from `0` to `numClasses - 1` (inclusive).